-Spend a day celebrating Dad with on Father’s Day which is June 20, 2021.
+Spend a day celebrating Dad on Father’s Day, June 18th, 2023.
 A River Thames cruise might be just the thing.

 There are many options that will get you out onto the water, including hop-on-hop-off cruises, speedboats, and dinner cruises.

-Find out about the many boat rides, cruises and ferries you can enjoy in June in London by reading our post on Thames River Cruises.
+Find out about the many boat rides, cruises and ferries you can enjoy in June by reading our post on Thames River Cruises.

 10. Go to the West End Festival